lcp

 Watch the sunset from Miyajima

 As I’ll explain in a few paragraphs, I’m writing this post with the assumption that you will be spending at least a couple of days in Hiroshima.
 Sunsets here are generally pretty awesome, but it comes to Hiroshima sunsets outside the city, you absolutely have to experience one behind Itsukushima Shrine on Miyajima island.
-While you’re waiting for night to fall, make sure to visit with the island’s famous deer, and to enjoy its delicious locally-caught oysters, or kaki in Japanese.
+While you’re waiting for night to fall, make sure to visit with the island’s famous deer, and to enjoy its delicious locally-caught oysters kaki in Japanese).

 Is Hiroshima Worth Visiting?

-To be sure, one of the best ways to ensure you enjoy the city is to vary which things to do occupy your Hiroshima itinerary, as I’ve suggested in the preceding paragraphs.
-History is important; so are places of natural beauty, such as Shukkeien garden in the city center, and the “floating” Itsukushima Shrine on Miyajima island just outside it.
-Likewise, taking day trips such as to Yamaguchi prefecture’s Kintai bridge or the port city of Onomichi is essential to taking your trip at a good price.
-What I will say, overall, is that I like Hiroshima more with each subsequent visit.
+To be sure, history is important; so are places of natural beauty, such as Shukkeien garden in the city center, and the “floating” Itsukushima Shrine on Miyajima island just outside it.
+Likewise, taking day trips such as to Yamaguchi prefecture’s Kintai Bridge or the port city of Onomichi is essential to making sure your trip maintains a sustainable, engaging pace.
+In terms of my own personal history, I will say that I like Hiroshima more with each subsequent visit.

 Other FAQ About Visiting Hiroshima